NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Answer:

-9Ω is the resistance of whole wire
+$9 \Omega$ is the resistance of the whole wire

 Q5:

-A wire of resistance R is bent into an equilateral triangle and an identical wire is bent into a square.
+A wire of resistance $R$ is bent into an equilateral triangle, and an identical wire is bent into a square.
 The ratio of resistance between the two endpoints of an edge of the triangle to that of the square is

 Answer:

-Electricity NCERT Solutions cover all the important topics needed to understand how electric circuits work and how electrical quantities like current, voltage, resistance, and power are calculated.
+NCERT Solutions for Class 10 Science Chapter 11 Electricity cover all the important topics needed to understand how electric circuits work and how electrical quantities like current, voltage, resistance, and power are calculated.
 These topics are essential for both board exam preparation and real-life applications.

 11.1 Electric Current And Circuit